Sweepstakes comparison · Updated May 24, 2026

 Wire, Visa, Mastercard, WebMoney, Capitalist

-Best for: Mid-to-large advertisers ($5K+/month) on Tier-1 popunder or push, especially iGaming
+Best for: Mid-to-large advertisers (€5K+/month) on Tier-1 popunder or push, especially iGaming and dating SOI

-PropellerAds runs the largest Tier-1 push inventory of any network in this category, by my estimate at 2× RichAds volume.
-Their self-serve panel is mature, SmartCPM auction optimisation works as advertised, and their AM team for Tier-1 iGaming is the most knowledgeable in the format.
-Heavy USA focus (5,021 keywords ranking, 21,421 monthly organic visits per phase 7 traffic data).
+The self-serve panel is mature.
+SmartCPM auction optimisation works as advertised.
+The AM team for tier-1 iGaming is the most knowledgeable in the format.
+Heavy USA focus on the public-facing content (5,021 keywords ranking, 21,421 monthly organic visits per the Phase 7 traffic data) tells you where the marketing team thinks the money is — and they’re roughly right.

 3